PeterrrrLi/PeterrrrLi/README.md

 ### Hi there!!! 👋🏻  This is Peter!

-I am a huge Machine Learning, Deep Learning, and Computer Vision enthusiast.
+I am a Software Engineer focused on Machine Learning and Artificial Intelligence

-- ⛺ Actively looking for 2025 New Grad Machine Learning / SWE Roles in Canada!
-- 🔭 Currently working at ...
-- 🌱 Currently doing ...
+- 🌱 Currently learning how to type
-- 🥑 University of Waterloo: Computer Science Co-op
+- 🥑 University of Waterloo
-- 👯 I’m looking to collaborate on Machine Learning projects!
+- 👯 Xanadu, X (Twitter), Huawei ...
-- 📫 How to reach me: j2457li@uwaterloo.ca
+- 📫 lijiran310@gmail.com